griseyu/DESIGNING-AND-DEVELOPING-SOFTWARE-APPLICATIONS_SHU_Project_Team1/README.md

 # SHU_Project1

-An app to build a prescription for the user for their personal skincare and beauty products.
+#An app to build a prescription for the user for their personal skincare and beauty products.

+Things need to run the application: Node, MongoDB, IDE

 Install node

-Open project in VScode
+Open project in IDE

 run node server.js